 A CMA is a fast way to get a good grasp on what a home is worth.

 When done for a seller, a CMA helps ensure your property is priced right from the start.
 As a Buyer, a CMA helps ensure you make the best offer on the house you want to make your new home.

 The Price Is Right

 Property prices change frequently, and sometimes, drastically.
 A range of factors affect prices, from the state of the housing market to the fancy new fixtures trending on HGTV.

 Although it can be a challenging question to answer, it is by far, the most important one to ask when selling your home:

 "How much is my home worth?"

-The best way to answer it is through a comparative market analysis (a.k.a.
+Your home's value is determined, not by what you think it's worth, but by what Buyers were willing to pay for similar homes.
+To understand that, you need a comparative market analysis (a.k.a.
 "CMA" or "comp").
 A comparative market analysis estimates a home's value based on the recent sales of similar nearby properties.